-But wood paneling is more versatile than homeowners think.
+Paneling is more versatile than homeowners think.
 A fresh coat of paint can transform an old-fashioned space into a room Joanna Gaines would be proud of.

 Painted wood paneling can breathe new life into retro walls, but what color scheme you go with largely depends on your unique style and situation.
 Below are some color ideas to spark some inspiration:

 Paint It White

 If you don’t want to go bold, there are plenty of other options.
 Try a whitewash for a happy middle ground.
 This wood paneling makeover idea adds modern charm to the wood by using paint mixed with water.
 Once you apply the paint, make sure to wipe it off right away to get lighter wood.